basiux/basiux/swiss kickstart accelerator at gust/application main questions.md

 intelligence is arguably the most complex topic we as human beings need to resolve as soon as possible. the unlikely dangers it may impose by itself (as media loves to point) I believe is an actually irrelevant aspect. we strive for the uncountable problems it can help to resolve, including the imminent human-race-as-we-know-it extermination through unexpected and highly probable events such as global warming or meteor impact. nobody knows the right solution to any of this. we must follow our guts and go with whatever makes sense to each one of us. but need to be properly informed first.

+ai4schools comes as a first step into trying to make the human race understand ai more broadly, in a fun and unique way, to allow the knowledge to spread.

+# Team

+## Co-founders / Core Team
+### Please introduce your team including roles and explain why you have all the necessary skills and experience in your team?
+Who has which expertise in which domain / business area? [max.
+200 words]

+caue, programmer and some business skills;
+maira, journalist and communication specialist;
+luiara, teacher and business consultant;
+gustavo, entrepreneur and ui/ux designer;

+we all strongly believe education is the core foundation of society and ai will become ubiquitous. ai4schools is an ambitious project which needs people who agree with this vision. the team is growing and will get bigger before we have all needed to ignite the project.

+## Team History
+### How did you meet your co-founders?
+How long have you been working together? [max.
+200 words]

+maira is my wife for 8 years now and she helps me with the communication whenever she can. luiara is my sister and gustavo my childhood friend. we've been working on this for almost 3 years now, since basiux foundation. basically, they support me in whichever endeavor I get myself in. most of the practical work have been polishing up the idea, some prototype building and pitching in some places such as lisbon startup pirates, london google campus and portuguese shark tank pre-screening.

 ## Start With Why
 ### Why did you start this company?
 What excites you about it? [max.
 200 words]